What input power options are available?

 The Beacon includes circuitry from our Revolution and Reactor chargers.
 The USB output is available from a standard USB-A connector on the back of the light.
 Connect your device directly to the USB port, or use a USB extension cable and put the connector anywhere you want.

 Is the USB charger always enabled?

 Yes.
 The USB charger is enabled whether the light is on or off.
 When the light is off, all the power from the dynamo can be used by the charger.
 When the light is in Charger Priority Mode, a small amount of power will first be used by the light and the remainder will be available to the charger.
-When the light is in normal (high) mode the charger can be used but performance will be reduced.
+It is not recommended to use the charger while the light is in high brightness mode.

 What if I have limited clearance behind the headlight?